Shamanth3579/pushup_counter/README.md

 **WHAT IS THE PURPOSE:**

-it motivates u while doing pushups keep track of ur progress
+it motivates u while doing pushups.

+keep track of ur progress

 **HOW CIRCUIT WORKS:**